ADULT FOSTER CARE FACILITY LICENSING ACT (EXCERPT)

 (d) The physical and emotional ability of the applicant, and the person responsible for the daily operation of the facility to operate an adult foster care facility.

-(e) The good moral character of the person responsible for the daily operations of the facility and all employees of the facility.
-The applicant shall be responsible for assessing the good moral character of the employees of the facility.
+(e) The good moral character of the licensee or licensee designee, owner, partner, director, and person responsible for the daily operation of the facility.
+The applicant is responsible for assessing the good moral character of the employees of the facility.
 The person responsible for the daily operation of the facility shall be not less than 18 years of age.

 (4) The department shall require an applicant or a licensee to disclose the names, addresses, and official positions of all persons who have an ownership interest in the adult foster care facility.
 If the adult foster care facility is located on or in real estate that is leased, the applicant or licensee shall disclose the name of the lessor of the real estate and any direct or indirect interest that the applicant or licensee has in the lease other than as lessee.